min2ha/ukwa-site/content/target/46434/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Brexit politicians are putting us on a fast track to financial jeopardy

 The chief executive of the British Bankers’ Association warns that major financial institutions are already planning to relocate from Britain in the light of Brexit